Dakthehack/Dakthehack/README.md

 - Protocol design & on-chain risk analysis
 - Exploring the overlap between Web2 and Web3 security models

----

 ### A Few Extras

-- Coffee = required fuel
+- Coffee ☕️ ✅
-- Big fan of the outdoors — mountain biking, hiking, fishing, motorcycles
+- Big fan of the outdoors — motorcycles, biking, hiking, fishing
-- Always learning, always improving — one commit at a time

----

-Thanks for stopping by.
-I'm still early in the journey, but committed to doing the work — and doing it the right way.
+- Dogs > Cats
+- Enjoy gaming and reading fantasy
+- Love watching tv shows with the wife

+If you're working on something in the Web3 security space — or just want to connect — feel free to reach out.